 3. Reinforcing Complex Change

-This step is the one that often gets forgotten.
+As referenced before, this step is the one that often gets forgotten.

 Just because a company has finished preparing for and then managing complex change doesn’t mean that that change will endure.
 It needs reinforcement as part of a continuous action plan.

-Creating process documentation that encapsulates the change management process, creating accessible FAQ materials and help center articles, and following up with stakeholders until attaining a statistically valid response rate for acceptance surveys all help in this regard.
+Creating process documentation that encapsulates the change management process, writing accessible FAQ materials and help center articles, and following up with stakeholders until attaining a statistically valid response rate for acceptance surveys all help in this regard.

 Executed well, these three competencies improve adoption, increase effectiveness, and foster trust across the lifecycle of a change management project.
-Naturally, managing complex change is never simple — but having access to the right expertise and experience makes it more straightforward than going it alone.

-For expert support in your next change initiative, contact CrossCountry Consulting.
+For expert support in your next change initiative, contact CrossCountry Consulting